tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

   <source src="https://tuxtrack.github.io/assets/video/POC.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-It is important to be aware of the numerous opportunities for abusing Graph API permissions.
+It is essential to be aware of the numerous opportunities for abusing Graph API permissions.
 With a creative approach, one can explore various paths and develop intriguing attack scenarios.
-Staying up to date with Graph API features and being familiar with this "playground" is really necessary for those who seek to have the minimum knowledge about Azure Offensive Security.
+Staying up to date with Graph API features and being familiar with this "playground" is necessary for those who seek to have the minimum knowledge about Azure Offensive Security.

 I hope you enjoyed the reading.